josephbleroy/terraform-templates/README.md

 This repository is a collection of useful Terraform templates that I've come across.

+I might throw in some additional code using Packer, Ansible, and Shell scripts for running user data.

+I'll focus on a lot of security hardening configurations (networking, firewalls, vpn, etc).

 ## Security Implications

 You always want to keep the following files and directories from being version controlled, and should add them to a `.gitignore` file: